open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 ### Keeping rulesets in sync for local-evaluated systems

 Flagging frameworks that use a local evaluation model don't have to contend with network calls for every evaluation, but they still need to keep their local rulesets up to date and allow the client-side app to respond to changes in those ruleset.
 Again, this means using caches to keep the most recent ruleset available.
-It also means that the flagging framework needs some eventing or callback mechanism to inform application code that the ruleset has changed and flagging decision needs to be re-evaluated.
+It also means that the flagging framework may have an eventing or callback mechanism to inform application code that the ruleset has changed and that current flag values may be stale.

 ```mermaid
 sequenceDiagram